bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u02-bf.md

 print(picked)
 ```

 A more efficient approach is to use the fact, that $G$ is 4-regular and bipartite (let the two partitions be the cards with even numerical value and the cards with odd numerical value).
 We can use the Hopcroft-Karp algorithm.
+To find a perfect matching.
+We pick all cards in the vertex set.